Health Insurance - An Industry In Transition

 Introduction

-The publicly traded Health Insurance [HI] industry has $371.9B in market capitalization and $130.7B in quarterly revenue.
-The industry is a hugely important part of the Healthcare complex and stands at the center of many of the most important Social, Policy and Technology issues of day.
+The publicly traded Health Insurance (HI) industry has $371.9B in market capitalization and $130.7B in quarterly revenue.
+The industry is a hugely important part of the healthcare complex and stands at the center of many of the most important social, policy and technology issues of day.
 Despite these factors, the HI industry is relatively thinly followed in terms of receiving in-depth and insightful coverage.
 The industry is also frequently misunderstood - much of the discussion that we see is based on political viewpoints instead of on data.
 Finally, the industry in the midst of a major transition from conventional HI to a new form that we will label Health Solutions Provider.
 This transition will require reshaping relationships with patients, providers, pharma/biotech and regulators alike and thus provide opportunity for some and risk and disruption for others.

 We have been planning to write a series of articles on the HI Industry ever since the publication of our series on the relationship between Big Data and Healthcare - Can Big Data Fix Healthcare and Healthcare and the Internet of Things.
 However, we had been hesitant to proceed given the uncertainty generated by ongoing attempts to "repeal and replace" the Affordable Care Act (ACA).
 After all, who wants to spend the time and effort required for detailed analysis and writing, only to discover rule changes that render the work quickly obsolete?
 Indeed, our analysis of the plan passed by the House showed major potential impact not just on the ACA and associated Medicaid expansion but on traditional Medicaid as well.